Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertNotEqual"></a>
 #### AssertNotEqual

-Checks if obj1 differs from obj2 and saves corresponding Report entry.
+Checks if obj1 differs from obj2 and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.